predata/website-data-front-end-challenge/README.md

 ## Please DO NOT FORK this repo.
-Clone anad make an independent repo instead.
+Clone and make an independent repo instead.

 # Challenge